 Source of Supplies

 Volunteer program supplies, including patches, lapel pins, and stickers, are available online.
-Some regions may also choose to make bulk purchases available; check with your regional volunteer program manager.
+Some regions may also choose to make bulk purchases available; check with your Regional VIP Manager.

 Volunteer name bars and volunteer hours/years recognition attachments, as well as cloth patches for shirts, are available through the NPS uniform contractor.
 When ordering the volunteer name bar, specify the volunteer’s name as it should appear.
 When ordering the volunteer hours/years name bar attachment, specify the number of hours/years as they should appear.
 The attachment is applied to the back of the name bar and is removable for subsequent attachments.

 Hard hats, caps/hats, and other volunteer uniform items may be ordered by parks and programs using appropriate vendors and government procurement procedures.
 NPS staff should purchase required items and provide them to the volunteer.
-Contact regional volunteer program managers for uniform vendors.
+Contact Regional VIP Managers for uniform vendors.

 Rent should not be reimbursed for volunteers who are staying in the residence in which they lived before becoming volunteers.